-Bench Warrants and Law Enforcement Databases
+Bench Warrants Enter Law Enforcement Databases

 A bench warrant will remain active in background checks and law enforcement databases until you are arrested and the court rescinds the bench warrant.
 A bench warrant permits an immediate “on-the-spot” arrest of the subject of the warrant.
-Any interaction with local police, state police, sheriff deputies, federal law enforcement or airport personnel will result in your arrest and immediate detention.
+Any interaction with local police, state police, sheriff deputies, federal law enforcement, or airport personnel will result in your arrest and immediate detention.